Alexandrebdry/web-analytics/README.md

 ## Getting Started

-### SDK Front
-Voir le README du dossier front-sdk

-Un .env est nécessaire dans les dossiers suivants :

- - front
- - nest-app

 ### Launch the project:

+Create the .env file using the .env.example file.
+Two env files are needed in :

+- front folder
+- nest-app folder

 #### Using Docker: